Bankruptcy, Debt Negotiation, Wills & Personal Injury Representation

 If you are married, it is not required by law that you both file for bankruptcy.
 However, It is important that your bankruptcy attorney determines whether joint filing will be in your best interest.
 Louisiana is a community property state so, in most situations, you would not need to file with your spouse unless your spouse has debt that was incurred before your marriage.

 The goal of this page is to help dispel some of the common myths surrounding bankruptcy and what is involved when one files for bankruptcy.
-While this can serve as a helpful resource, we recommend giving our expert bankruptcy attorneys a call today at 318-752-3733 if you are considering bankruptcy.
+While this can serve as a helpful resource, we recommend giving our bankruptcy attorneys a call today at 318-703-5851 if you are considering bankruptcy.